 It’s also why I’ve chosen to brand myself MGTOW and not just Moon Base, because those are the only men I can truly trust to have my back these days.
 Even single men like my Uncle (who appears to be MGTOW on the outside), still don’t make the cut because they don’t have the internal knowledge of female nature and the weakness of their fellow men.

 I’ll still enjoy the company of my family, but I’ll just say that the world is a very big place.
 I want unanimous trust, loyalty, and brotherhood.
-If I can’t have that, I have no problem walking this path alone, and going my own way.
+If I can’t have that, I have no problem finding it somewhere else, or walking this path alone, and going my own way.

 See you on the Far Side… – Monk Moon Base